RocketDerp/April14_2025/Bloomsday_2025/Enemy_of_my_Enemy_bullshit_simulacra_Surkovian.md

 ### Russia mind-fucked about disease LOL

 Russia mind-fucked with people to make it amusing, entertaining, funny, hilarious to LOL at suffering of sick people you disagree with.
-That was the Operation Matthew 4:19 mental *payload*, to turn dehumanizaiton into gallow humors common everyday social media bullshit.
+That was the Operation Matthew 4:19 mental *payload*, to turn dehumanization into gallow humors common everyday social media bullshit.
 This was **15 months before the Wuhan China airport spreading of COVID-19 in December 2019**.

 And people on Reddit June 18, 2025 are finding it HILLARIOUS and FUNNY - inside the 5,000 Russian simualcra meme patters, to see people diseased and sick and having medical problems.